x72-uk/registry-whois-nameserver-lookup/README.md

 # registry-whois-nameserver-lookup

+**Currently, *.co.uk, .uk, .org.uk and .com* domains have only been tested and the script is still in active devopment**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.